adamcati/CMM-Simulator/README.md

 # CMM-Simulator
-A software that simulates CMM program measurement time
+Is a class library that helps simulate a CMM program measurement time.

+*Currently it can only simulate LK-DMIS programs.
+*It cannot simulate sphere,cone and slot feature measurement times yet, I'm working on these.